 Reflection of Radiant Energy

 Aluminium is an excellent reflector of light and heat.
-About 75% of light and 90% of heat are reflected, making it widely used for lighting fixtures, decorative trims, and insulating applications.
+About 75% of light and 90% of heat (depending on the surface finish and pattern) are reflected, making it widely used for lighting fixtures, decorative trims, and insulating applications.

 Aluminium has the advantage of a high scrap value and is therefore economic to recycle into reusable high-grade metal.Recycling aluminium needs only 5% of the energy required to extract from bauxite ore.